preetibyte/coffee-project/README.md

 -	Regarding the size, the most popular seems to be 2.5kg.
 -	Arabica was very popular in 2020 and 2021, but its sales decreased significantly in 2022.
 Excelsa stands out throughout the whole time period, reaching high peaks in sales.

-## What I Learned
--	Designing dynamic dashboards to summarize sales data.
--	Extracting actionable insights using line and bar charts.
--	Structuring and organizing data for improved analysis.